Flying Bird Object Detection Algorithm in Surveillance Video Based on Motion Information: Experiment

 \subsection{Datasets}

-We collected and annotated 20 videos containing moving bird objects (the size of video images is 1280 $\times$ 720) in an unattended traction substation.
-We ended up with 10,381 continuous annotated images with 11,631 objects in total.
+We collected and annotated 115 videos containing flying birds (the size of video images is 1280 $\times$ 720) in an unattended traction substation.
+We end up with 28156 images, of which 7634 contain flying birds, with 8589 flying bird objects.
+From the 115 videos, we randomly selected 18 videos for testing and the remaining 97 videos for training.
+The training set includes 24771 images, and the test set includes 3385 images.

-From Fig. \ref{size_curve_fig}, we can see that the size of moving birds is mainly distributed between 0 $\times$ 0 and 80 $\times$ 80 pixels, and more than 50\% are below 40 $\times$ 40 pixels.
-So these birds can be called Small moving objects.
+From Fig. \ref{size_curve_fig}, we can see that the size of flying birds is mainly distributed between 0 $\times$ 0 and 80 $\times$ 80 pixels, and more than 60\% are below 40 $\times$ 40 pixels.